luxzg/3CX-XAPI_examples/README.md

         Import-Module ImportExcel
 - In case that ImportExcel module is not available, XLSX export will be skipped.
 - The '-top' parameter limits the number of records fetched.
-- Running command with default parameters will use:
-        -user "test" -url "https://YourSubdomainHere.3cx.eu:5001" -from "2025-02-01" -to "2025-02-28" -top 100000
+- The '-skip' parameter allows skipping records for pagination.
 ```

-Current files:
-- fetch_call_history.ps1 -> first script, using `CallHistoryView`, and no progress bar for HTTP request
-- fetch_call_history2.ps1 -> same as first but improved with approximation of a progress for HTTP request
-- fetch_call_report.ps1 -> variation of the script using `ReportCallLogData` endpoint that provides way more details than just the call logs in first two scripts
-- fetch_abandoned_queue_calls_report.ps1 -> new script using `ReportAbandonedQueueCalls` endpoint for abandoned calls
+New modular scripts were written to be universal and reuse as much code as possible.

-Scripts were written to be universal, with one minor exception.
-Due to my own needs I've added names of days in Croatian language in some of the scripts and they're displayed in the last column.
+Note that due to my own needs I've added names of days in Croatian language in some of the scripts.
 It also includes English names of days in column before that.
-Feel free to ignore or comment out that code, or reuse ut for other languages that you may need.
-Other than that scripts should be well suited for any user.
+Feel free to ignore or comment out that code, or reuse the function for any other languages that you may need.

-Note that scripts require API integration user & key (secret), process of obtaiing one through 3CX Web UI console is explained below.
+IMPORTANT : scripts require API integration user & key (secret), process of obtaiing one through 3CX Web UI console is explained below.

 # Obtaining API credentials